35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 Southwark should consider that;

 * NHG's record of housing delivery is poor.
-It has held an outline planning permission for nearly ten years, since 2015, and has only completed the 122 homes on Plot 18, of which **only xx are social rented**, (CHECK s73 variation) with no shared ownership units, under half of the total affordable housing required.
+It has held an outline planning permission since 2015, and has only completed the 122 homes on Plot 18, of which only 22.9% are affordable.
 * Southwark Council had to take over FDS 'A' and 'B' itself, at a cost of over £200m.
 NHG retains FDS 'C', which will provide just **56 social rent units**, 75 shared-ownership and 190 private homes [^12].
 * NHG and Southwark Council both [fell foul of a High Court ruling](https://www.pilc.org.uk/news/victory-in-the-high-court-aylesbury-estate/) related to NHG's last Aylesbury planning application, for Phase 2B.
 This 'standalone' or 'drop-in' application was for a denser development than would have been allowed under the outline permission NHG already held.
-Notwithstanding this failure, NHG have [begun consulting](http://www.aylesburynow.london/web/uploads/files/news_254_0.pdf?nocache=4626) on another, very similar 'drop-in' Phase 2B scheme.
+Notwithstanding this failure, NHG is persisiting with the same 'drop-in' application for Phase 2B.
 * NHG's commitment to actually delivering any future phases is a vague reference to '2030 and beyond'[^13].
 Applications for Stage 2B/C, Stage 3 and Stage 4 under their outline permission must be submitted by Aug 2033 [^14].

-Finally, in the light of all the above, a big final question is whether anyone can have any confidence at all that NHG and Southwark Council are capable between them of delivering the Aylesbury regeneration, as promised.
+Finally, in the light of all the above, a final question is whether anyone can have any confidence at all that NHG and Southwark Council are capable between them of delivering the Aylesbury regeneration, as promised.

 [^1] The Housing Delivery Strategy can be found via [Southwark Council's planning register](https://planning.southwark.gov.uk/online-applications/) using ref 23/AP/2603.